khatrigaurav21/goal-genie-8x8/README.md

 ## Supabase

-This project uses three Supabase edge functions (`supabase/functions/`):
+This project uses three Supabase edge functions, all under `supabase/functions/`:

-- `generate-harada` — generates a starting 8x8 grid from a goal.
+- `generate-harada` generates a starting 8x8 grid from a goal.
-- `ai-expand-task` — expands a single task into more detail.
+- `ai-expand-task` expands a single task into more detail.
-- `weekly-reflection` — powers the weekly reflection flow.
+- `weekly-reflection` powers the weekly reflection flow.

 The Supabase project ID and schema migration live under `supabase/`.
 The `VITE_SUPABASE_PUBLISHABLE_KEY` in `.env` is the public anon key, safe for